 The functional role of a node within a community can be described by its centrality i.e. the node’s topological position within the network (Dupont and Olesen 2009).
 Centrality quantifies how a node is connected to the rest of the community through pollinator sharing and its importance to maintaining network structure (Jordan 2007).
-In food webs, centrality measures have received attention for their ability to identify keystone species (Jordan 2006, Estrada 2007).
-Recently these measures have been applied to pollination networks to study changes in species roles after ecological invasions (Santos et al. 2012; Emer et al. 2016).
+In food webs, centrality measures have received attention for their ability to identify keystone species (Jordan 2006, Estrada 2007), and it has been proposed that foundation plant species function similarly in non-trophic networks (cite review).
+Recently these specific measures have been applied to pollination networks to study changes in species roles after ecological invasions (Santos et al. 2012; Emer et al. 2016).
 Within populations, links between nodes act as mating probabilities and centrality has been shown to increase plant fitness due to relative differences in attractiveness between conspecifics (Gómez & Perfectti 2011).
-Within multi-species interaction networks, individuals are linked with both conspecifics and heterospecifics therefore increasing centrality will not improve access to the conspecific mating pool if individuals are primarily connected with heterospecifics.
-Spatial association with co-blooming heterospecifics can alter the attractiveness of an individual plant leading to increases (facilitation) or decreases (competition) in pollinator visitation rates (Rathcke 1983; Mitchell et al. 2009; Braun & Lortie 2018).
-Therefore, association with other species can contribute to an individual’s centrality through changes in its attractiveness but if this increases access to conspecifics is unknown.
-Here, downscaling provides information about how individual traits and local context contribute to an individual’s importance relative to other members of the co-flowering community.
+Within multi-species interaction networks, individuals are linked with both conspecifics and heterospecifics therefore increasing centrality will not improve access to the conspecific mating pool if individuals are primarily connected with heterospecifics lost.. sorry.
+Spatial association with co-blooming heterospecifics can alter the attractiveness of an individual plant leading to increases (facilitation) or decreases (competition) in pollinator visitation rates (Rathcke 1983; Mitchell et al. 2009; Braun & Lortie 2018) good but flow... hard to see connections here.
+Therefore, association with other species can contribute to centrality of an individual? bit confusing what an individual is? an individual entity, an individual-based network, a species? sorry maybe either define what you mean somehow or try to keep reader on track> through changes in its attractiveness but if this increases access to conspecifics is unknown??.
+Here, downscaling from ? larger mixed species? community networks? or from networks that include pollinators? provides information about how individual traits and local context contribute to an individual’s importance relative to other members of the co-flowering community. meh - be more explicit what the benefit is - ie you are doing X to be able to contrast individual trait-driven factors such as floral display versus network-level? measures such as density? to better predict interactions with pollinators such as visitation or pollen dep?

 In this study, we addressed the influence of pollinator sharing on the topological shape of the pollinator-visitation network of a spring blooming desert shrub and cactus community.